-- Opt for Square Containers: Unless you have open shelving, square storage containers are always a... better option because they maximize space well.
-Round containers are giving up a few inches on each side and will never fit flush against a wall.
+- Opt for square containers.
+Unless you have open shelving, square storage containers are always a better option because they maximize space.
+Round containers are less space-efficient and never fit flush against a wall.

-- Don't Skimp on Plastic Containers: If you're just storing clothes in a closet, you can get the basic containers, but if you're storing them in an area where they will be exposed to the elements or changes in temperature, spring for the better-made versions.
+- Don't get cheap containers.
+If you're storing clothes in a closet, you can get by with essential containers, but if you're keeping them in an area where they will be exposed to the elements or changes in temperature, spring for the better-made versions.
 Plastic is best for long-term storage.

-- Look for Nesters: By nesters, we mean containers that stack well together.
+- Look for nesters.
+Nesters are containers that stack well together.
 They're both stylish and practical.

-- Identify Your Storage Space First: It's always best to locate a storage space before you start boxing everything up.
-Working backwards will save you time and headaches.
+- Identify your storage space first.
+It's always best to locate a storage space before boxing everything up.
+Working backward will save you time and headaches.

 DIY Canned Food Organizer

 Magazine holders are surprisingly versatile when it comes to home storage solutions.
-In this example, you can use them to store root vegetables in your cabinets (aka: a cool, dry place.Continue to 3 of 45 below.
+You can use them to store root vegetables in your cabinets or any other cool, dry place.Continue to 3 of 45 below.

-This trick is currently all the rage in Northern Europe where modern design always seems to be on the forefront of everyone's minds (think: IKEA).
+This trick is currently all the rage in northern Europe, where modern design always seems to be at the forefront of everyone's minds (think: Ikea).
 Install a dish drying rack in a cabinet above your sink to save space on the countertop.Continue to 4 of 45 below.

 Organize Your Water Bottles and Travel Mugs